raph714/Orc-Fort/Buildings.md

 # Buildings
 Buildings can be placed in the center of a platform anywhere in the fort.
+[Back to the rules](README.md).

 ## Fighting Pit
 Victory Points: 1